dfelinto/blender-manual/manual/grease_pencil/modes/vertex_paint/tools.rst

    This can be imagined as a finger painting tool.

 Replace
-   Change the color only to the stroke points that already have vertex color applied.
+   Change the color only to the stroke points that already have a color applied.

 :ref:`Annotate <tool-annotate-freehand>`
    Draw free-hand annotation.